How Does a Job Interview Work

 Technical and Skill Assessments

-Structured Behavioral Interviews
+Structured Behavioural Interviews

 Panel and Cross-Functional Interviews

 When multiple stakeholders need alignment, you’ll meet panels or go through consecutive interviews with representatives from teams you’ll partner with.
-Each interviewer evaluates a slice of fit.
-Your role is to maintain clarity and connect your answers to their priorities.
+Each interviewer evaluates a slice of fit; your role is to maintain clarity and connect your answers to their priorities.

 Case Interviews and Simulations